yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2021/index.md

 information and decode the videos without any problems.

 {{< single-title-imgs
-    "Both glitchfree and smoother (The Legend of Zelda: Link's Awakening)" "./vp9bug.mp4"
+    "Both glitch free and smoother (The Legend of Zelda: Link's Awakening)" "./vp9bug.mp4"
     "./vp9fix.mp4"
     >}}